Georges Patient

-Georges Patient (born 1 April 1949) is a member of the Senate of France, representing the territory of French Guiana.
+Georges Patient (born 1 April 1949) is a French politician who has been serving as a member of the Senate of France since 2008, representing the territory of French Guiana.
 Since 2017, he has been affiliated with the La République En Marche (LREM) parliamentary group.
 He previously served as the mayor of Mana from 1989 to 2017.

+Political career

+In the Senate, Patient has been serving on the Finance Committee and the Committee on European Affairs.

+In 2026, the Senate overwhelmingly approved Patient's proposal to allow oil and gas exploration in French overseas territories.